-This specially designed class is for 3-5year olds that are accompanied by a parent or grandparent.
+This specially designed class is for 4-5year olds that are accompanied by a parent or grandparent.
 The little Wrangler and their parent/grandparent will learn how to move safely around the horse, groom the horse and then the wrangler will have a pony ride.
 This is a great bonding opportunity and just enough time for the Little Wrangler to get comfortable and spend special time with their horse.
-Cost is $35.00 for 1/2 private class.
+1/2 private class.

 Where horse and rider are expected to perform from memory a series of predetermined movements.